mpresill/HCMN/README.md

 - [x] make ntuple 2016
 - [ ] make ntuple 2017
 - [x] make ntuple 2018
-- [ ] make ntuple 2016make ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2016
+- [ ] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2016
-- [ ] make ntuple 2016 make ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2017
+- [ ] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2017
-- [ ] make ntuple 2016 make ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2018
+- [ ] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2018
-- [ ] make ntuple 2016 Invariant mass plots for reference signal samples (L=13 TeV, M=0.5, 2, 5 TeV)
+- [ ] Invariant mass plots for reference signal samples (L=13 TeV, M=0.5, 2, 5 TeV)
-- [ ] make ntuple 2016 Limit extrapolation on cross section * BR (stat only, per year)
+- [ ] Limit extrapolation on cross section * BR (stat only, per year)
-- [ ] make ntuple 2016 2D Limits plot (stat only with unitarity constraint)
+- [ ] 2D Limits plot (stat only with unitarity constraint)
-- [ ] make ntuple 2016 add table with all corrections used in the framework
+- [ ] table with all corrections used in the framework
-- [ ] make ntuple 2016 add SFs for FatJets (low priority - maybe after 11th)
+- [ ] add SFs for FatJets https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetWtagging (low priority - maybe after 11th)

 What is needed from Roberto:
    1. Macros for QCD/Other bkgs estimation